by Mike G, May 2019

 More IDM & the fall of GPR

-It was actually one of many independent dance and electronica labels in the UK, Europe and America around this time to fold – or at least go into long hibernation.
+It was actually one of many independent dance and electronica labels in the UK, Europe and America that crashed in the late 90’s – or at least went into long hibernation.
 There were multiple reasons for the trend.
-As major labels got on board they flooded the media, distribution and retail channels with the same kind of product, edging out the indies.
-There was also the fact that some audiences had moved on, as dance music and its various scenes continued to morph and mutate at dizzying speed.
+As major labels got on board dance music they flooded the media, distribution and retail channels with the same kind of product, edging out the indies.
+Then there was the fact that some audiences had moved on, as dance and its various scenes continued to morph and mutate at dizzying speed.
+Distributors also exploited small labels, taking stock but not paying.
 Sometimes, it simply came down to being a badly run business and too many all-nighters in clubland, despite the good intentions.

-For Beaumont Hannant, it seems that his return to his solo guise releasing IDM was stopped in its tracks.
+In my three decades of interviewing artists, labels and writing about music, the GPR situation post-closure is one the most most bizarre I have encountered in the business.
+There is a whole separate story to be told here but the label’s owner, who has long since left the music business, did not respond to my request for an interview.
+For Beaumont Hannant, GPR’s refusal to free him after shutting down meant that releasing music under his own name was stopped dead in its tracks.
 Tantalisingly, there is an unreleased solo album from this period called Tones.
 Its existence is telegraphed on the sleeve notes of the e.p.
-Notion of Tonality vol. 2 but it was shelved when GPR folded.
+Notions of Tonality vol. 2 but it was shelved when GPR folded.
 It’s unclear if the album was even completed.
 But we can get a sense of what it might have sounded like because one track from the e.p. was destined for that album and it’s a cracker.
 “Sprint” marries scraping, complex midtempo beats with dark, ghostly harmonies, showing his knack for blending seemingly disparate elements to create something unique and atmospheric, something greater than the sum of its parts.

 As far as I can tell, Lida Husik’s Faith In Space album from 1998 was Beaumont Hannant’s last known credit in composition, production or audio engineering.
 If you want to call it a career swansong, it’s a beautiful one.